The Ultimate Guide on How to create a Reading App.

 Design elements, such as animations and transitions are also important for the overall experience of your app.
-Smooth flow of action, easy transitions and simple action calls are what makes an app successful.
+Smooth flow of action, easy transitions, and simple action calls are what makes an app successful.
 What will be the use of integrating all the aforementioned features into your reading app if you cannot make your app easy to use for users?

 This is all it takes to make a great reading app!

 Get the basics right, integrate social media into your app, get enough content for your reading app, form meaningful, strategic and synergic partnerships, and then add some extra oomph to your app.
-This is pretty much the only formula to making a perfect reading app, and this is exactly what you should follow if you want to make the best killer reading app out there!
+This is pretty much the only formula for making a perfect reading app, and this is exactly what you should follow if you want to make the best killer reading app out there!

 Learn from the greats at Amazon and Barnes & Noble, follow in their footsteps, but stay true to yourself.
 A perfect reading app is not dictated by its creator, but rather by its users.
 Understand what your users want, and give it to them.
 Who knows, maybe after you create your reading app, you may also create the next Kindle?